vuejs/docs/src/api/sfc-spec.md

 ## Comments

-Inside each block you shall use the comment syntax of the language being used (HTML, CSS, JavaScript, Jade, etc).
+Inside each block you shall use the comment syntax of the language being used (HTML, CSS, JavaScript, Pug, etc.).
 For top-level comments, use HTML comment syntax: `<!-- comment contents here -->`